alextur94/springboot-rest-api/README.md

 # Simple web-project on Spring Boot
-I wrote backend.
-Used REST API and Spring Security
+Application used REST API and Spring Security